Windsooon/cherry/README.md

 - **No machine learning knowledge needed, easy to customize**

-    cherry comes with two build-in Chinese models.
+    cherry comes with two built-in Chinese models.
 We only need one line of code to classify text using pre-trained models.
 No more than 10 lines of code to train your dataset.
-Moreover, cherry support custom tokenizer method, classify method and stop words.
+Moreover, cherry supports custom tokenizer methods, classify methods and stop words.

 - **High accuracy, recall rate**